silvia-cor/SyllabicQuantity_Latin/README.md

 <ul>
 <li><strong>LatinitasAntiqua</strong>.
 The texts can be automatically downloaded with the script in the corresponding code file (<em>src/dataset_prep/LatinitasAntiqua_prep.py</em>).
 They come from the <em>Corpus Corporum</em> repository, developed by the
 University of Zurich, and in particular its sub-section called <em>Latinitas antiqua</em>, which contains various Latin works from the Perseus Digital library; in total, the corpus is composed of 25 Latin authors and 90 prose texts, spanning through the Classical, Imperial and Early-Medieval periods, and a variety of genres (mostly epistolary, historical and rhetoric).</li>
 <li><strong>KabalaCorpusA</strong>.
-The texts can be downloaded from the followig [link](https://www.jakubkabala.com/gallus-monk/).
+The texts can be downloaded from the following [link](https://www.jakubkabala.com/gallus-monk/).
 In particular, we use Corpus A, which consists of 39 texts by 22 authors from the 11-12th century.</li>
 <li><strong>MedLatin</strong>.
-The texts can be downloaded from the following link: <https://zenodo.org/record/3903296#.YR_aN1uxXys>.
+The texts can be downloaded from the following [link](https://zenodo.org/record/3903296#.YR_aN1uxXys).
 Originally, the texts were divided into two datasets, but we combine them together.
 Note that we exclude the texts from the collection of Petrus de Boateriis, since it is a miscellanea of authors.
 We delete the quotations from other authors and the insertions in languages other than Latin, marked in the texts.</li>
 </ul>
 The documents are automatically pre-processed in order to clean them from external information and noise.
 In particular, headings, editors' notes and other meta-information are deleted where present.
 Symbols (such as asterisks or parentheses) and Arabic numbers are deleted as well.
 Punctuation marks are normalized: every occurrence of question and exclamation points, semicolons, colons and suspension points are exchanged with a single point, while commas are deleted.
 The text is finally lower-cased and normalized: the character <em>v</em> is exchanged with the character <em>u</em> and the character <em>j</em> with the character <em>i</em>, and every stressed vowels is exchanged with the corresponding non-stressed vowel.
 As a final step, each text is divided into sentences, where a sentence is made of at least 5 distinct words (shorter sentences are attached to the next sentence in the sequence, or the previous one in case it is the last one in the document).
 This allows to create the fragments that ultimately form the training, validation and and test sets for the algorithms.
 In particular, each fragment is made of 10 consecutive, non-overlapping sentences.</p>